-- Specific work-based learning opportunities shall be approved by the Dean of the relevant School, and in accordance with the principles outlined here and on completion of the specified documentation.
-The Associate Dean (Partnerships) shall be responsible for monitoring the process and reporting annually to the Academic Council. - 4.
-Whether an opportunity falls within the definition of 'Work-Based Learning' in paragraph 1 and should be approved under these regulations will be determined by the Associate Dean (Partnerships). - 5.
-Where a partnership is a mixture of both Work-Based Learning and other collaborative arrangements, the approval process outlined in the MoPPs, Part M, Section 1 will be followed, instead.
+- 3. Specific work-based learning opportunities shall be approved by the Dean of the relevant School, and in accordance with the principles outlined here and on completion of the specified documentation.
+The Dean of Academic Quality shall be responsible for monitoring the process and reporting annually to the Academic Council. - 4.
+Whether an opportunity falls within the definition of 'Work-Based Learning' in paragraph 1 and should be approved under these regulations will be determined by the Dean of Academic Quality. - Where a partnership is a mixture of both Work-Based Learning and other collaborative arrangements, the approval process outlined in the MoPPs, Part M, Section 1 will be followed, instead.